5 Education Trends That Should Worry Professional Associations (And What to Do About Them)

 Decades ago, associations monopolized the continuing education landscape, giving their members resources that they literally couldn’t get anywhere else.

-But with internet educational opportunities increasing, associations are no longer the exclusive providers of professional learning and have strong, fast-growing, alternative education competitors (i.e., Udemy, General Assembly, and Codecademy), who are upping the ante—improving their course quality, for example—and presenting themselves as the no-brainer option for non-university students.
+However, associations are no longer the exclusive providers of professional learning, and instead have strong, fast-growing, alternative education competitors (i.e., Udemy, General Assembly, and Codecademy), who are upping the ante—improving their course quality, for example—and presenting themselves as the no-brainer option for non-university students.
 In a survey of more than 1,000 associations conducted by YourMembership, 58% of associations responded that they don’t feel technologically prepared to meet member expectations.
 It’s becoming crucial for associations to close that gap.

 In short, learners now expect a range of learning choices to maintain their professional advantage.